marcomoroni/azucena/DEV_NOTES.md

 ### `StateMachineComponent`

 Since there are no ways to reset values (for example a timer) in a `State` I had to add a `enterState()` virtual function.
 This function gets called every we change state.

+### `BulletComponent`

+Attach this to bullets. the entity will follow a straight line until it hits something (but the owner).
+When this happens (or a few seconds are passed, to avoid having infinite bullets) this component will delete its parent.

 ## AI